pecheylauren02/humanoid-robot-classroom/README.md

 ### 5.1 Project Objectives and Alignment with Design

 The implementation of the Humanoid Classroom Robot System reflects both the UML diagrams developed in Unit 7 and the iterative development process I followed during coding and testing.
 The primary objective was to translate the class, sequence, activity, and state transition diagrams into a functional Python program that simulates a classroom robot capable of receiving, queuing, and executing delivery tasks while interacting with teachers and students.
-The implementation also considered feedback received on the original design, leading to minor adjustments in task handling and interaction features.
+The implementation also considered feedback received on the original design, leading to minor adjustments in task handling and interaction features (Lott & Phillips, 2021).

 ### 5.2 Modular Design and Class Responsibilities

-From the outset, I prioritized a modular structure to ensure that each class had a clear, single responsibility.
-The `RobotController` manages robot states and orchestrates operations, while the `TaskManager` handles task creation, queuing, and dispatch. `DeliveryTask` defines the attributes of each delivery operation, including sender, recipient, and object.
-The `SensorModule` and `InteractionModule` simulate environmental awareness and classroom communication, respectively.
-This separation of concerns enabled easier debugging and more targeted testing, as errors could be traced to specific components rather than the system as a whole.
+From the outset, a modular architecture was deliberately adopted to ensure that each class adhered to a well-defined, single responsibility (Lott & Phillips, 2021).
+The RobotController is responsible for managing the robot’s operational states and coordinating overall system behaviour, whereas the TaskManager oversees task creation, queuing, and dispatch.
+The DeliveryTask class encapsulates the attributes of individual delivery operations, including sender, recipient, and item details.
+Additionally, the SensorModule and InteractionModule simulate environmental perception and classroom communication, respectively.
+This clear separation of concerns facilitated more efficient debugging and targeted testing, as faults could be systematically traced to discrete components rather than the system in its entirety (Mishra et al., 2021).

 ### 5.3 Application of Object-Oriented Principles

-Object-oriented programming (OOP) principles guided the development process.
-Encapsulation ensured that each class maintained its own data and exposed controlled methods for access.
-Inheritance allowed shared behaviors to be structured in base classes and extended in subclasses for specialized functionality.
-Polymorphism was applied in task execution; for example, the `execute()` method is overridden by different task types to perform unique actions.
-Abstraction separated control logic from task definitions, improving modularity, code reuse, and maintainability.
-These principles ensured the code closely reflected the original design while remaining flexible for future enhancements.
+The development process was guided by foundational object-oriented programming (OOP) principles (Rumbaugh et al., 1999).
+Encapsulation ensured that each class maintained its own internal state while providing controlled access through well-defined methods (Singh et al., 2021).
+Inheritance facilitated the organization of shared behaviours within base classes, which could be extended by subclasses to provide specialized functionality (Singh et al., 2021).
+Polymorphism was employed in task execution, whereby methods such as execute() were overridden by different task types to perform distinct operations (Mishra et al., 2021).
+Abstraction was used to separate the system’s control logic from task definitions, thereby enhancing modularity, promoting code reuse, and supporting maintainability (Rumbaugh et al., 1999).
+Collectively, these principles ensured that the implementation remained faithful to the original design while preserving flexibility for future extension and adaptation.

 ### 5.4 Data Structures and Task Management

-Efficient data management was central to the system’s functionality.
-Queues were implemented using Python lists to manage pending tasks sequentially, ensuring first-in-first-out execution.
-Dictionaries stored task attributes such as sender, recipient, and item type, allowing fast access during processing.
-Unique task identifiers were generated with UUIDs to support logging and tracking.
-These structures allowed the robot to handle multiple tasks without data conflicts or errors, simulating realistic classroom workflow.
+Efficient data management was integral to the system’s overall functionality.
+Queues were implemented using Python lists to manage pending tasks in a sequential, first-in-first-out manner, ensuring orderly execution.
+Dictionaries were employed to store task attributes, including sender, recipient, and item type, thereby enabling rapid access and processing.
+Unique task identifiers were generated using UUIDs to facilitate precise logging and tracking of operations.
+Collectively, these data structures enabled the robot to manage multiple concurrent tasks without conflicts or errors, effectively simulating the operational dynamics of a real-world classroom environment (Ackerman, 2023).

 ### 5.5 Testing Strategy